 Leave it to total lockdown of the whole continent, to help bring about reasons for flexible working.
 Almost 55% of employers are switching to a hybrid flex model going forward.

 While the trend was already happening, the crisis certainly sped the process up.
 Employees are finding benefits in anything from a better family life to cutting out on commuting and some are hoping to keep some of that going forward.

 Far from just the employees, many business find perks too.

 What’s your plan after lockdown?
-Whatever best fits your business, it’s become clear that allowing for a little more flexibility has a lot of perks with surprisingly little to worry about .
+Whatever best fits your business, it has become clear that allowing a little more flexibility, has a lot of perks with surprisingly little to worry about .
 Not least when it comes to employee happiness and retention.

 Let’s see what flexible working myths lockdown helped bust – what lessons we learned and the reasons why you should never worry about flexible working again.

 In a recent BBC survey, it’s clear that most managers aren’t actually that worried about transitioning to a flex work model.